nim-lang/Nim/doc/manual.md

 proc p[T: object](param: T)
 ```

-These signatures are not ambiguous for an instance of `A` even though the formal parameters match ("T" == "T").
+These signatures are not ambiguous for a concrete type of `A` even though the formal parameters match ("T" == "T").
 Instead `T` is treated as a variable in that (`T` ?= `T`) depending on the bound type of `T` at the time of
 overload resolution.